Excavator seen digging in backyard of man charged in Gilgo Beach killings

 MASSAPEQUA PARK, N.Y.
 (AP) — Investigators have been digging in the yard at the Long Island home of Rex Heuermann, who was charged earlier this month with killing at least three women and burying their remains on a remote stretch of beach highway.

-On Sunday, a yellow excavator was seen scooping dirt in the alleged killer’s backyard, according to aerial footage shared by News 12.
-Investigators could be seen scraping through the freshly upturned earth with shovels.
-The digging equipment was still on the scene Monday morning.

-A neighbor told the Associated Press said he witnessed men who appeared to be police lifting the front porch of the house on Sunday afternoon.

-“They yelled ‘lift’ and brought it up in one big piece, as if it was a cover,” Barry Auslander said.
+“They yelled ‘lift’ and brought it up in one big piece, as if it was a cover,” a neighbor, Barry Auslander told the AP.

 The porch has been replaced by a white tent, with a state medical examiner’s truck parked nearby.